 - Travel and transportation expenses

-For the reasons set forth in the preamble, the Department of Veterans Affairs proposes to amend 38 CFR part 61 as follows:
+For the reasons set forth in the preamble, the Department of Veterans Affairs amends 38 CFR part 61 as follows:

 PART 61—VA HOMELESS PROVIDERS GRANT AND PER DIEM PROGRAM